 I look forward to meeting you all at the PhotoWalk in Paris soon!
 See all the Event Details here.
 That event is also a great place to share your photos afterwards.

 We still get new people coming to the website all the time!
 Many people ask how I get this kind of light in the photos.
-It’s all thanks to Photomatix — just check out the full free HDR Tutorial here on the site and have fun!
+It’s all thanks to HDR processing.
+If you use a Mac to edit your photos, you can pick up my Aurora HDR Pro to help get this effect.
+I worked with Macphun for over a year to build the ultimate HDR software!
+Check out the full free HDR Tutorial here on the site and have fun!
 It’s easy…and you’ll have a great time trying it out!

 Daily Photo – Windows in Paris – The Saint Chapelle